mihaipriboi/WRO_Future_Engineers_2024/README.md

 However, for the encoder, we required a specialized library to handle the more complex signal processing.
 The library we use for interfacing with the encoder is called ```Encoder.h```.

 The encoder operates with a straightforward function that we found easy to comprehend and program.
 In order to determine the distance in cm, we divided the returned value by 12, since the encoder measures 12 counts per revolution.
-Then we multiplied this with the gear ratio, wheel diameter and pi.
-After that we divied by 10 to convert to cm.
+Then we multiplied this with the gear ratio, wheel diameter and Pi.
+After that we divided by 10 to convert to cm.

 Because of the way the ESP32 chip interacts with the components, in order for this library to properly work, we should select the pin numbering option as "by GPIO number", not as the default "by Arduino pin".